VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

 * I filled and then cut the front right skirt to include the switch.
 Yes, I'm glad I did it, having the switch easy to access is so much better.
 * The footprint is again, slightly smaller, so I scaled one of the skirt pieces down to ~124mm in the long axis to get it to fit.
 * I *despise* VHB tape, so I went with the new (2.4r2) mounts for the fans and the blank fan pieces.
 This works great, except...
   * The mounts for the A/B motors interferes with the fan cover in one of the corners of one plate on each side.
 It's not elegant, but I just trimmed and filed that to allow it to fit in.
 Was able to screw them in with flat head screws, but it's a bit hacky.
+(Visible in the [progress picks](progress.md))

 ### Electronics